Corporate Account Takeover is the business equivalent of personal identity theft.

 Review your banking transactions and your credit report regularly.
 Do not approve transactions by batching them together; be sure to review and approve each one individually.

-Contact us immediately if you believe that your Maple Bank account has been compromised.
+Contact us immediately if you believe that your Granite Bank account has been compromised.

 Responsibility and Liability for Transactions: (Business Clients Only)